GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab9-exercise/README.md

 ## 2	Standard Java application
 a.
 Examine the classes and code of the application. <br />
     Especially examine the relationship between the classes. <br />
 b.
-Run the class com.c123.nospring.example.TraditionalMain in the Traditional_Java folder. <br />
+Run the class com.gs.nospring.example.TraditionalMain in the Traditional_Java folder. <br />
 c.
 Check the output file (location is printed in the Intellij console) <br />
 ## 3	Spring XML based application
 a.
 Examine the classes and code of the application in the Spring_Xml folder. <br />
 Validate you understand the wiring code and bean lifecycle processing by Spring. <br />
     Especially examine: <br />
 a.	springContext.xml <br />
-b.	com.c123.spring.example.SpringMain <br />
+b.	com.gs.spring.example.SpringMain <br />
 b.
-Run the class com.c123.spring.example.SpringMain <br />
+Run the class com.gs.spring.example.SpringMain <br />
 c.
 Check the output file (location is printed in the Intellij console) <br />
 d.
 If you still feel confused.
 Use Intellij Debugger to get a better
     understanding of the application flow. <br />